Alpaca: Breeds

-The alpaca comes in two breeds, Suri and Huacaya, based on their fibers rather than scientific or European classifications.
+The alpaca is divided into two breeds, Suri and Huacaya, based on its fibers rather than scientific or European classifications.

 Huacaya alpacas are the most commonly found, constituting about 90% of the population.
-The Huacaya alpaca is thought to have originated in post-colonial Peru.
-This is due to their thicker fleece which makes them more suited to survive in the higher altitudes of the Andes after being pushed into the highlands of Peru with the arrival of the Spanish.
+The Huacaya alpaca is thought to have originated in post-colonial Peru because of its thicker fleece which makes them more suited to survive in the higher altitudes of the Andes after being pushed into the highlands of Peru with the arrival of the Spanish.

 Suri alpacas represent a smaller portion of the total alpaca population, around 10%.
 They are thought to have been more prevalent in pre-Columbian Peru since they could be kept at a lower altitude where a thicker fleece was not needed for harsh weather conditions.

 Behavior

 Alpacas are social herd animals that live in family groups, consisting of a territorial alpha male, females, and their young ones.
 Alpacas warn the herd about intruders by making sharp, noisy inhalations that sound like a high-pitched bray.
 The herd may attack smaller predators with their front feet and can spit and kick.
-Their aggression towards members of the canid family (coyotes, foxes, dogs etc.) is exploited when alpacas are used as guard llamas for guarding sheep.
+Their aggression towards members of the canid family (coyotes, foxes, dogs, etc.) is exploited when alpacas are used as guard llamas for guarding sheep.

 Alpacas can sometimes be aggressive, but they can also be very gentle, intelligent, and extremely observant.
 For the most part, alpacas are very quiet, but male alpacas are more energetic when they get involved in fighting with other alpacas.
-When they prey, they are cautious but also nervous when they feel any type of threat.
-They can feel threatened when a person or another alpaca comes up from behind them.
+When they prey, they are cautious and nervous when they feel threatened.
+They can feel threatened when someone or another alpaca comes up behind them.

-Alpacas set their own boundaries of "personal space" within their families and groups.
+Alpacas set their boundaries of "personal space" within their families and groups.
 They make a hierarchy in some sense, and each alpaca is aware of the dominant animals in each group.
 Body language is the key to their communication.
 It helps to maintain their order.
 One example of their body communication includes a pose named broadside, where their ears are pulled back and they stand sideways.
 This pose is used when male alpacas are defending their territory.
+They commonly spit to show dominance when they are in distress, fearful, or feel agitated.
+Male alpacas are more aggressive than females and tend to establish dominance within their herd group.
+In some cases, alpha males will immobilize the head and neck of a weaker or challenging male to show their strength and dominance.

-When they are young, they tend to follow larger objects and to sit near or under them.
+When they are young, alpacas tend to follow larger objects and sit near or under them.
 An example of this is a baby alpaca with its mother.
 This can also apply when an alpaca passes by an older alpaca.